Tuesday, June 29, 2010

 moral-philosophical authority over thirty times in the Canterbury

-, the Roman auctor seems to have been little known as a dramatist to
+Tales, the Roman auctor seems to have been little known as a dramatist to

 Chaucer or other Middle English poets and playwrights, with the notable